shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 Android developer's [Guide to app architecture](https://developer.android.com/topic/libraries/architecture/guide.html) suggests using Dagger 2 library for dependency injection and Room ORM for data persistance.

-In the next article, we'll have a look at how to add dependency injection using Dagger 2.